Spine and MRI education

 Dr. Ifije Ohiorhenuan, board-certified spine neurosurgeon

-Written by Ifije Ohiorhenuan, MD, PhD, a board-certified neurosurgeon specializing in spine surgery and complex spine conditions.
+Ifije Ohiorhenuan, MD, PhD, is a board-certified neurosurgeon specializing in spine surgery and complex spine conditions.

 SpineClarity is designed to help patients understand the language of spine MRI reports before or after a clinical visit.
 It does not replace evaluation by a physician.